nestordemeure/anagram_design/README.md

 ## TODO

-* try a sum_yes instead of sum no / hard no

 * redeeming yes
   * introduce redeeming hits to UI / solver
   * introcue redeeming_costs, unsigned integers, scaled by redeeming hits, take priority to their non redeemed equivalent